NCAR/eol-se-guidelines/Notes.md

 [DASH](https://kapeli.com/dash) is meant for offline API documentation browsing, but it is targeted at MacOS.
-[BookStackApp](https://www.bookstackapp.com/) is more of Confluence alternative, where documents are stored in a database and not as plain text in a repo.
+[BookStackApp](https://www.bookstackapp.com/) is more of a Confluence alternative, where documents are stored in a database and not as plain text in a repo.